n8henrie/n8henrie.github.io/_posts/2012-12-06-backing-up-kindle-quotes-with-hazel.md

           * Copy to (folder in Dropbox)
           * Rename: yyyymmdd_kindleQuotes.txt

 Basically, this rule should run whenever it sees the Kindle is attached, and copy the .txt file where the quotes / bookmarks / highlights are stored to a Dropbox folder I designated (or wherever you like).
-It then renames the copied file in a format that will be unique so that future backups won&#8217;t overwrite the current ones.
+It then renames the copied file in a format that will be unique so that future backups won’t overwrite the current ones.
 This way, if the file ever becomes corrupt, I should still have all my previous copies.